piroor/treestyletab/README.md

  * [Multiple Tab Handler](https://addons.mozilla.org/firefox/addon/multiple-tab-handler/) allows you to select multiple tabs and operate them at a time.
  * [TST Bookmarks Subpanel](https://addons.mozilla.org/firefox/addon/tst-bookmarks-subpanel/) allows you to show a small "Bookmarks" sidebar panel below tabs in the TST's sidebar.
- * [TST-MiddleClick](https://addons.mozilla.org/firefox/addon/tst-middleclick/) allows you to run "undo close tab" command on middle click on the sidebar.
+ * [TST-MiddleClick](https://addons.mozilla.org/firefox/addon/tst-middleclick/) allows you to run "undo close tab" or "close currently active tab" command on middle click on the sidebar.
  * [Tree Style Tab Mouse Wheel](https://addons.mozilla.org/firefox/addon/tree-style-tab-mouse-wheel/) allows you to switch active tab by wheel scrolling.
  * [Tab flip for Tree Style Tab](https://addons.mozilla.org/firefox/addon/tab-flip-for-tree-style-tab/) allows you to move focus to the tab previously focused, by clicking on the active tab.
  * [Tree Style Tab Focus Preceding Tab on Close](https://addons.mozilla.org/firefox/addon/tst-focus-preceding-tab/) focuses the previous tab instead of the next tab when a tab is closed.